 I can understand why people hesitate to buy tiles online.
 Tiles are heavy and expensive.
 They aren’t the type of product people are used to purchasing without seeing in person.
 Kind of like a mattress or a sofa.
 That said, here are…

-Some GREAT reasons to consider buying tiles online:
+Reasons to consider buying tiles online

 - the online selection can be far greater than what you would find in any local store

 - online prices are usually better than anything you’d be able to find locally